petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 [continuous science](https://curvenote.com/blog/open-source-software-powers-open-access),
 or
 [continuous validation](https://doi.org/10.1093/bib/bbad375).
-The point is that we should not divide our project into long siloed stages and do them in sequence, e.g., collect, analyze, visualize, write, create repro pack.
-Instead we should be doing all of those as part of an ongoing process and releasing artifacts like slideshows, conference papers, then journal articles when ready.
+The researcher would do some work on one aspect of the project, save it, push the button to get it into a reproducible state, and then work on the next task.
-In addition to faster iteration cycle time, there would be no more "review anxiety," worrying about if you'll be asked to change something, either by the principal investigator (PI), a team member, or a referee.
+In addition to faster iteration cycle time, there would be no more "review anxiety," worrying if you'll be asked to change something, either by the principal investigator (PI), a team member, or a referee.
-Just change the script or notebook and rerun the project.

 ## But what about the cost?